2X MATCH: 3X MATCH: Triple your impact on lifesaving research for Giving Tuesday.

 Assessing the biology of BRCA-associated, estrogen receptor-positive breast cancers.

-PARP inhibitors are commonly used to treat BRCA-associated breast cancers independently of ER status, but uncovering what drives ER-positive, BRCA-associated cancers is necessary for effective treatment.
-Dr. Garber has assembled a cohort of 70 patients with BRCA1-associated ER-positive breast cancer and 161 patients with BRCA2-associated ER-positive breast cancer.
-They will add a control group on non-BRCA breast tumors from patients of similar age and hormonal status for their analysis.
+While PARP inhibitors are commonly used to treat BRCA-associated breast cancers independently of ER status, uncovering what drives ER-positive, BRCA-associated cancers is necessary for effective treatment.
+Dr. Garber has assembled a cohort of patients with ER-positive breast cancer who have mutations in BRCA1, BRCA2, or PALB2, another breast cancer susceptibility gene.
+Overall, she and her team have successfully sequenced 39 BRCA1-associated, 90 BRCA2-associated, and 17 PALB2-associated tumor samples and digitized images of these samples.

 Her interests focus on breast cancer genetics, risk reduction and the development of therapeutics for the treatment and prevention of breast and related cancers in individuals carrying predisposing mutations.
 Her research includes the study of basal-like breast cancer, common in women with BRCA1 mutations.
 Her first neo-adjuvant trial of cisplatin in patients based on the role of BRCA1 in DNA repair demonstrated a significant complete response rate that has led to a series of trials, including a randomized phase II international, multicenter trial.
 Her research also includes the evaluation of novel agents targeting DNA repair defects in the treatment and prevention of triple negative or basal-like breast cancer, particularly platinums, PARP inhibitors and RANK ligand inhibitors.